Riders often leave here telling us they’ve never experienced riding like it on any other horse riding holiday.

 Deposits are non-refundable, although we are always happy to move the deposit to another date or holiday.
 Full booking terms and conditions are available here

 Experience world-class trail-riding with ease and comfort as we transport your luggage on each day.
-From our 2 day loops, 3 day Hay Triangle, and our week-long National Park Trail and Trans Wales Trail, explore Wales from the comfort of horseback.
+From our 2 day loops, 3 day Hay Triangle, and our week-long National Park Trail and epic Trans Wales Trail, explore Wales from the comfort of horseback.

 Phone Paul or Emily anytime on: